Azure/apiforfhir-migration-tool/infra/Demo/ReadMe.md

 Now, you have deployed a brand new Azure API for FHIR server, intermediate storage account, and a new Azure Health Data Services FHIR server.
 These azure resources can be used to test out the migration tool.

-## Deploy Incremental Copy Migration Tool
+## Deploy FHIR Data Migration Tool

-- Follow the [instructions](/incremental-copy-docs/README.md) in this repository to deploy the incremental copy migration tool.
+- Follow the [instructions](/FHIR-data-migration-tool-docs/README.md) in this repository to deploy the FHIR data migration tool.
 It can now be used with your new FHIR servers for testing and demo purposes!

 - Follow the above step only if you haven't already deployed the migration tool app.
 If you have already deployed it, you can skip the above step.

-- After deploying the migration tool app, you can verify data movement from the ***API for the FHIR server*** to ***Azure Health Data Service FHIR*** using the [Data Movement Verification](/incremental-copy-docs/README.md#data-movement-verification) step.
+- After deploying the migration tool app, you can verify data movement from the ***API for the FHIR server*** to ***Azure Health Data Service FHIR*** using the [Data Movement Verification](/FHIR-data-migration-tool-docs/README.md#data-movement-verification) step.

-## Postman setup to test Incremental Copy Functionality
+## Postman setup to test FHIR Data Migration Tool Functionality
-This section explains how to set up Postman for testing incremental copy functionality.
+This section explains how to set up Postman for testing FHIR data migration tool functionality.

 **1. Set Up App Registration and Assign FHIR Data Contributor Role**